Package Leaflet: Information for the User

-Read this leaflet carefully before you or your child start taking the medicine.
+Read all of this leaflet carefully before you or your child start taking this medicine.

-Montelukast Combix is a leukotriene receptor antagonist that blocks certain substances called leukotrienes.
-Leukotrienes produce narrowing and swelling of the airways in the lungs.
+Montelukast Combix is a leukotriene receptor antagonist that blocks substances called leukotrienes.
+Leukotrienes cause narrowing and swelling of the airways in the lungs.
 By blocking leukotrienes, Montelukast Combix improves asthma symptoms and helps control asthma.

 Your doctor has prescribed Montelukast Combix to treat asthma and prevent asthma symptoms during the day and night.